LitoNico/HyperbolicTools/README.md

 This script implements pieces of "Advanced Character Physics" (T. Jakobsen, 2003)and "Simple Linear Bending Stiffness in Particle Systems" (Volino and Magnenat-Thalmann, 2006)

+Eventually, it will include **config files** for Modo to make it easier to use.